maveric/agent-framework/README.md

 - Human escalation for persistent failures

 ### 👤 Human-in-the-Loop (HITL)
-When tasks exceed retry limits or encounter blockers:
+When tasks exceed retry limits or are interrupted by human intervention:
-- Run pauses and waits for human decision
+- Task pauses and waits for human decision - other tasks continue if dependencies allow
 - Options: **Retry** (with modifications), **Abandon**, **Spawn New Task**
 - Real-time dashboard shows task status and agent logs
 - Seamless resume after human intervention